 Causes of Jaundice

-- Intrahepatic cholestasis of pregnancy- a condition characterized by severe itching as the normal flow of bile is interrupted
+- Intrahepatic Cholestasis– a condition characterised by severe itching, as the normal flow of bile is interrupted.

-- Pre-eclampsia- a condition symptomized by very high blood pressure and protein in the urine
+- Pre-Eclampsia– a condition where the mother has very high blood pressure and there is protein in the urine.

-- Acute Fatty Liver of Pregnancy- a liver disorder characterized by the accumulation of excessive fat in the liver
+- Acute Fatty Liver- a liver disorder characterised by the accumulation of excessive fat in the liver.

 - Acute Viral Hepatitis: HAV(Hepatitis A Virus) / HEV(Hepatitis E Virus)